ga-wdi-boston/full-stack-project/README.md

 At a high level, here are our goals for you in this project:

--   Build a single-page application (SPA) with basic user authentication that interacts with a custom API that you build
+-   Build a single-page application (SPA) with basic user authentication (sign up, sign in, sign out, change password) that interacts with a custom API that you build
 -   Build an app that can create, read, update, and delete data in a SQL database